 You can initialize serverdb in two different ways, but the recommended way is to use the ./torque.setup script:

-- As root, execute ./torque.setup from the build directory (see ./torque.setup on page 8). - Use pbs\server -t create (see Initializing/Configuring TORQUE on the server (pbs\server) on page 7).
+- As root, execute ./torque.setup from the build directory (see ./torque.setup on page 14). - Use pbs server -t create (see pbs\server -t create on page 14).

 Restart pbs server after initializing serverdb.